sourc3array/808TK/README.md

 ## 808TK Overview

-The **808TK** features fifty-three (53) 24-bit drum samples layered over sixteen (16) individual sound pads.
+The **808TK** features over fifty-three (53) 24-bit drum samples layered over sixteen (16) individual sound pads.
 The sound bank has been curated for optimal use with 4x4 drum pad controllers and finger drumming:

   - **DRUMS**: Kick (Sub), Kick, Low Tom, and High Tom
   - **SNARES**: Snare, Snare (Alt), Rim, and Clap